masmovil/rx-gcloud-connectors/firestore/README.md

 ## How to contribute

-Anyone (the cleaner, a 12 years old child or a nobel rock science) could create a branch from master and create a PR.
+Anyone could create a branch from master and create a PR.
 This PR should have a description, and also unitTest.
 The solution must be reactive (callback hell, rxJava, verticles/actors, promises as completable futures, listeners... hooks) and documented.